waynewu6250/ML_DL_Projects/6.Comics-GAN/README.md

  ```

 - To use:
- 1. To allow vidom for visualization, please run `python2 -m visdom.server` on the terminal first.
+ 1. To allow visdom for visualization, please run `python -m visdom.server` on the terminal first.
  2. Train:
  ```
  python main.py train --gpu --vis=False